Why a Team of Models Beats a Solo AI

 The bottom line

 A single AI checking itself is unreliable — same blind spots, same biases, same lack of ground truth.
-A diverse, independent team of models performing convergent analysis — with findings calibrated, merged, and verified against live sources — is a fundamentally better approach.
-It's not a theory.
-It's backed by 240 years of mathematics and 30 years of machine learning research.
+Two independent models in deliberate adversarial sequence — where the second must challenge the first before seeing its conclusions — is a fundamentally stronger approach.
+Add live web evidence as the external authority and a synthesis model that elevates rather than attacks the work: that’s not a theory.
+It’s 240 years of mathematics, 30 years of machine learning research, and a design principle from developmental psychology, all pointing the same direction.

 This is what NoDelulu is built on.